 Below are some chargers that you can consider buying.

-Get the Portronics Freedom One 15 Watts Wireless Charging Pad for hassle-free smartphone charging.
+Get the Portronics Freedom 4A 5, 7.5, 10 Watts Wireless Charging Pad for hassle-free smartphone charging.
 This charging pad is excellent for your workplace table, bedside, or just about anywhere else because it is portable and lightweight.
-Go wifi instead of using all the cluttered cords. iPhones and other Qi-enabled devices may be charged wirelessly with the Portronics Freedom One 15 Watts Wireless Charging Pad.
+Go wifi instead of using all the cluttered cords. iPhones and other Qi-enabled devices may be charged wirelessly with the Portronics Freedom 4A Watts Wireless Charging Pad.

 It has a built-in safety circuit with overcharge protection, over-voltage protection, short circuit protection, and over-temperature protection features.
-It has a specific Type-C charging connection integrated into it, and a sturdy, 1-meter cable is included.
 It is reasonably priced, has a 12-month warranty, and is readily available.